SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 > [!NOTE]
 > Many features on dataminer.services are dependent on DxMs.
 You can find the change logs for these under [DxM release notes](xref:DxM_RNs_index).

-#### 8 October 2024 - Enhancement - Catalog API - Removal of V1 APIs [ID 41016]
+#### 8 October 2024 - Enhancement - Catalog API - V1 APIs removed [ID 41016]

-Two existing APIs have been removed:
+The following APIs are no longer available:

-* PublicCatalog V1
+- PublicCatalog V1
-* UserCatalog V1
+- UserCatalog V1

-Replacements for these APIs are available as V2 versions.
+Instead, the V2 versions of these APIs should now be used.

 #### 27 September 2024 - Fix - Catalog API - Image upload failure during Catalog registration [ID 40885]